javascript-tutorial/pt.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 Quando um campo padrão muda, a propriedade correspondente é automaticamente atualizada, e (com algumas exceções) vice-versa.

 No exemplo abaixo `id` é modificado como um atributo, e nós podemos ver a propriedade mudada também.
 E o oposto também ocorre:
-In the example below `id` is modified as an attribute, and we can see the property changed too.
-And then the same backwards:

 ```html run
 <input>